WUSTL-ORL/NeuroDOT_py/README.md

 		2. The neuro_dot folder contains the library, consisting of modules for each category of function involved in NeuroDOT_py (Analysis, File_IO, Light Modeling, Matlab   Equivalent Functions, Reconstruction, Spatial Transforms, Temporal Transforms, and Visualizations).
 There is also a function named DynamicFilter, which is used in 'getting_started.ipynb' to simplify visualizations for data pre-processing.
 There is also 'requirements.txt' which contains all of the necessary libraries to be installed to use NeuroDOT_py.

-		3. The 'outputfiles' folder where all of the images (.png) generated in 'getting_started' will be saved to when it is run.
+		3. The 'outputfiles' folder is created after running 'getting_started' and is where all of the images (.png) generated will be saved to.

 	2. 'getting_started.ipynb' in the main folder is the Jupyter notebook for running the NeuroDOT Pre Processing Script.
 This is the file that you will open in VSCode/Jupter Notebook to run and manipulate the code.